PhD Degree Program in Pharmacological Sciences

 5. Neuropharmacology

-Additionally, a short course on scientific writing ("How to write a scientific article") and a research presentation day are included, where second-year PhD students can share their experiences with colleagues from other medical PhD programs, fostering interdisciplinarity and multidisciplinarity.
+A research presentation day in which second-year PhD students can share their experiences with colleagues from other medical PhD programs will be held, fostering interdisciplinarity and multidisciplinarity between fields.

 Other proposed activities include: